-English courses vary as widely as the professors who teach them, but there are some courses that are common to all schools, such as basic courses in expository writing and research and literature courses focusing on specific cultures and eras, such as 19th century British literature or world literature.
-Graduate students often build their own programs, taking electives in areas that will ultimately enhance their thesis or dissertation.
+English courses vary as widely as the professors who teach them, but there are some courses that are common to all schools.
+These include basic courses in expository writing and research and literature courses focusing on specific cultures and eras, such as 19th-century British literature or world literature.
+Graduate students might have the option of building their own programs, taking electives in areas that will ultimately enhance their thesis or dissertation.
 Many graduate programs also include student teaching.

 List of Common Courses